 Whom do I contact if I have a question about ALFRED®?

-Please contact the Research Webmaster with questions and comments about ALFRED and vintage data.
+Please contact FRED Support with questions and comments about ALFRED and vintage data.

 How do I download data?

 Read Download Data Help for an explanation of the options on the download data form.

 How does the Research Division determine when to add new observations and revisions to past observations to ALFRED®?

 Research Division analysts monitor sources of economic data for scheduled and unscheduled releases of data.
 New and revised observations are added to ALFRED as soon as possible following their release- typically within one business day.

 What is a Release and what are Release Dates?